garris/BackstopJS/README.md

 optional parameters
-`--config=<configFilePath>`   point to a specific config file `--filter=<scenario.name>`    filter on scenario.name via regex string `--i`                         incremental flag -- use if you don't want BackstopJS do first delete all files in your reference directory
+`--config=<configFilePath>`   point to a specific config file `--filter=<scenario.name>`    filter on scenario.name via regex string `--i`                         incremental flag -- use if you don't want BackstopJS to first delete all files in your reference directory

 ### Modifying output settings of image-diffs